PENNY REEVE CHILDREN'S AUTHOR

 Many emerging writers hold misconceptions about how the publishing industry works - many don't even know that authors should be paid for their work (as opposed to paying to be published).
 So ask LOTS of questions and learn as much as you can.

-Where can I learn more about writing for kids?
+Where else can I learn more about writing for kids?

-The first point of contact would be your local writers' centre.
+A great point of contact would be your local writers' centre.
 These organisations are committed to helping writers grow and often have a range of courses and workshops specific to writing for children.
-The NSW Writers' Centre holds an annual Children's and YA Festival which is well worth attending.
-SCWBI also runs a biannual conference with lots of children's authors in participation.
+SCWBI also runs several events each year with lots of children's authors in participation.
 The ASA runs workshops, several specific for children's writers, each year.

 I want to write books for kids with Christian content, are there any tips specific for writers like me?